Configuring an MFA policy for strong authentication

 -

-After you complete and save the MFA policy, add a proxy, and add a security PIN for PingID Desktop app in the PingID Desktop application settings.
-Learn more in (Workforce Only) Configuring the PingID desktop application.
+After you complete and save the MFA policy, you can add a proxy and add a security PIN for PingID desktop app (legacy) in the PingID desktop app (legacy) application settings.
+Learn more in PingID desktop app (legacy).

 -